 Rent a DGPS receiver for geophysicists, engineers, geologists, archaeologists, law enforcement agencies, agriculture, and the military.

 A DGPS Receiver provides better resolution than uncorrected GPS.
 For ground control or land survey applications that require global positioning greater than common GPS.
-Rent a differential global positioning system or DGPS receiver from K. D. Jones Instruments.
+Rent a differential global positioning system or DGPS receiver from Geophysical Equipment Rental LLC.
 There are many different types of DGPS corrections available.
 There are corrections that are free to the public and commercial systems that are subscription based.
 While the accuracy of the fee based systems overlap with the accuracy of the DGPS public systems, non-fee based applications that require sub-meter accuracy can be achieved approximately 95% of the time for no additional charge.
 Hemisphere GPS states their A100 system has a horizontal accuracy of less than or equal to 0.6 meters with 95% confidence.
 However, the number of available satellites, their position, and other factors can control this accuracy.

 How accurate is DGPS?